cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

     - If you try using hand tracking, the fingers will move as if using Knuckles controllers, but the hands remain at the controllers' positions.
     - Crash on some loading screens: [delete `hlvr/models/ui/dioramas/` folder (discord)](https://discord.com/channels/1065291958328758352/1093090359464165470/1480736206877888664)

+### Superhot VR
+- Tested: GE-Proton9-18 with VapoR as OpenVR Runtime
+- Launch Options: `VR_OVERRIDE=/path/to/lib64/VapoR %command%`
+- Works perfectly as far as I can tell.
+- When using xrizer, Grab is instead mapped to Trigger, and is unable to drop items.

 ### ^ Until You Fall
-- Using GE-Proton7-55, unsure if other versions work.
+- Tested: GE-Proton7-55, unsure if other versions work.
-- With XRizer, this gets past the black screen and is somehow playable.
-Occasional crash on launch that should be fixed on the latest commits of XRizer.
 - Performance is sub-par, I lowered my resolution significantly (`OXR_VIEWPORT_SCALE_PERCENTAGE=50`) and it's still not particularly smooth.

 ### ChilloutVR